 Marvin E. Rosenthale, Ph.D. has served as a Director of the Company since 1998 and was a Director of ATI from October 1996 to 1998.
 Dr. Rosenthale currently serves on the boards of directors of a publicly-held company, AMDL, Inc., and several privately-held companies.
 He was the President and Chief Executive Officer of Allergan Ligand Retinoid Therapeutics, Inc., from 1994 until 1997 and served as Vice President in 1993.
 From 1990 to 1993, Dr. Rosenthale served as Vice President, Drug Discovery Worldwide, at R.W.
 Johnson Pharmaceutical Research Institute.
 From 1977 to 1990, Dr. Rosenthale served in a variety of positions in drug discovery research for Ortho Pharmaceutical, including director of the divisions of pharmacology and biological research and executive director of drug discovery research.
 From 1960 to 1977, he served in various positions with Wyeth Laboratories.
-Dr. Rosenthale received a Ph.D. in pharmacology from Hahnemann Medical College, an M.Sc. in pharmacology from Philadelphia College of Pharmacy & Science.
+Dr. Rosenthale received a Ph.D. in pharmacology from Hahnemann Medical College, an M.Sc. in pharmacology from Philadelphia College of Pharmacy & Science and a B.Sc. in pharmacy from the Philadelphia College of Pharmacy & Science.